dchester/epilogue/README.md

 })
 ```

-In this code, note that `users.all.auth` is simply reusing the express middleware
+In this code, note that `userResource.all.auth` is simply reusing the express middleware
 to do whatever authorization checking your code requires.
 We are passing a custom
 `done` function to the middleware, which resolves a promise as either `context.stop`
 or `context.continue`, indicating to epilogue whether or not to proceed.
 Note that